 Photovoltaic (PV) panels should be installed in areas where they get significant shade-free sun every single day.
-Even small amounts of shade can significantly reduce the solar panel output.
 Because of the wiring design of a PV module, all of the individual PV cells must receive full sunlight for the module to work properly.
 If any portion of the module is shaded, the entire power output — even those sections still exposed to sunlight – can be lowered.
 Skytech Solar’s designs and installations seek to minimize the impact of any shade issues through selection of the proper solar panel equipment and proper engineering.

 Can the solar panel modules withstand high winds and hail?

 The solar cell panels are supported by roofer-designed mounting systems that have been tested to withstand 100 mph winds and can work on almost every type of roofing material.
 Most modules can withstand one inch (2.5 cm) hailstones at 50 mph.
 That’s why they’re regularly installed in Arctic and Antarctic conditions.
 The face of the panels is made of tempered glass, which are quite strong like your car’s windshield.
 Skytech Solar’s solar panel system designers are experts in properly designing systems to withstand high winds.

 Finally, how long will my solar system last?